Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 23 Februari 2025 19.43.56 UTC
+- WIB: Minggu, 23 Februari 2025 20.24.41 UTC
-- WITA: Minggu, 23 Februari 2025 20.43.56 UTC
+- WITA: Minggu, 23 Februari 2025 21.24.41 UTC
-- WIT: Minggu, 23 Februari 2025 21.43.56 UTC
+- WIT: Minggu, 23 Februari 2025 22.24.41 UTC

 Kutipan Inspiratif:
-"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: friendship
+Kategori: inspirational